 Environment and climate change developments impact directly upon certain people and organisations, for example those concerned with secure and sustainable energy, water supply and waste disposal and management.
 Developments and how others respond can have wider implications, for example for those concerned with public health.
-Domestic waste and untreated rubbish can lead to rodent and other infestations (Belmain, 2016).
-Developments can also create new opportunities for discussion and cooperation, not just with Governments, but also at city, town and or village level.
+They can also create new opportunities for discussion and cooperation, not just with Governments, but also at city, town and or village level.
 Some developments may have an impact upon all businesses.
 Water use in relation to its supply is already critical in many areas (Gleick, 2014).
 Some boards will be more aware than others about what is happening around them and how developments might affect them.

 Many people are unwilling to pay a significantly higher price for an alternative that would cause less harm to the environment and/or might contribute less to climate change.
 In some areas further innovation may be required if significant change is to occur.
 There are grounds for optimism.
-The International Energy Agency (2017) believes systematic and coordinated financial and policy support of clean energy technologies to the limits of what innovation allows could reduce greenhouse gas emissions to levels consistent with the midpoint of Paris Agreement (2015) targets.
+The International Energy Agency (2017) believes systematic and coordinated financial and policy support of clean energy technologies to the limits of what innovation allows could reduce greenhouse gas emissions to levels consistent with the mid-point of Paris Agreement (2015) targets.